Battle of the Bulge: Montgomery's actions

 Montgomery differed from the U.S. command in how to respond to the German attack and his public statements to that effect caused tension in the American high command.
-Major-General Freddie de Guingand, Chief of Staff of Montgomery's 21st Army Group, rose to the occasion, and personally smoothed over the disagreements on 30 December.
+Major-General Freddie de Guingand rose to the occasion, and personally smoothed over the disagreements on 30 December.

 As the Ardennes crisis developed, the U.S. First Army (Hodges) and U.S. Ninth Army (Simpson) on the northern shoulder of the German penetration lost communications with adjacent armies, as well as with Bradley's headquarters in Luxembourg City to the south of the "bulge".
 Consequently, at 10:30 a.m. on 20 December, Eisenhower transferred the command of the U.S. First and Ninth Armies temporarily from Bradley to Montgomery.
 Command of the U.S. First Army reverted to the U.S. 12th Army Group on 17 January 1945, and command of the U.S. Ninth Army reverted to the U.S. 12th Army Group on 4 April 1945.

 Montgomery wrote about the situation he found on 20 December:

 The First Army was fighting desperately.
 Having given orders to Dempsey and Crerar, who arrived for a conference at 11 am, I left at noon for the H.Q. of the First Army, where I had instructed Simpson to meet me.
 I found the northern flank of the bulge was very disorganized.
 Ninth Army had two corps and three divisions; First Army had three corps and fifteen divisions.
 Neither Army Commander had seen Bradley or any senior member of his staff since the battle began, and they had no directive on which to work.
 The first thing to do was to see the battle on the northern flank as one whole, to ensure the vital areas were held securely, and to create reserves for counter-attack.
 I embarked on these measures: I put British troops under command of the Ninth Army to fight alongside American soldiers, and made that Army take over some of the First Army Front.
 I positioned British troops as reserves behind the First and Ninth Armies until such time as American reserves could be created.
 Slowly but surely the situation was held, and then finally restored.
 Similar action was taken on the southern flank of the bulge by Bradley, with the Third Army.

 Due to the news blackout imposed on the 16th, the change of leadership to Montgomery did not become public information until SHAEF announced that the change in command had "absolutely nothing to do with failure on the part of the three American generals".
 The announcement resulted in headlines in British newspapers and Stars and Stripes, which for the first time mentioned British contributions to the fighting.